ananthakumaran/ananthakumaran.github.com/_posts/2017-12-31-learning-elixir.md

 any good introductory book on macros in Elixir.
 The best way I could find is to read [On Lisp](http://www.paulgraham.com/onlisp.html) or [Let Over Lambda](https://letoverlambda.com/).
-Once you understood it's use cases, you can read the
+Once you understood its use cases, you can read the
 [Meta Programming](http://elixir-lang.github.io/getting-started/meta/quote-and-unquote.html)
 section in
 [getting started guide](http://elixir-lang.github.io/getting-started/introduction.html)